bjacobel/menuderp/README.md

 Do you *really, fucking love* Hungarian Mushroom Soup?

-**MenuWatch is for you.**
+**Menuwatch is for you.**

 ***

 #### Planned Features

 * Track your favorite menu items at Moulton and Thorne and recieve email alerts when they're coming up
-* Customize your alerts: see the next day, three days, or week at a glance
+* Customize your alerts: see the next day, three days, or week at a glance.
+Don't ever go to Moulton?
+Enable alerts for Thorne only.
-* See what foods are popular, and add them to your alerts instantly
+* See what foods are recent or popular, and add them to your alerts instantly
-* iOS integration (via IFTTT)

 #### Testimonials